amead77/LCD_touch/README.md

   m_serialstuff.py on the PC side (this came from the pyserial library examples to look up available ports and was modified by me)

-  lcd.ino on the Arduino Uno side
+  lcd/lcd.ino on the Arduino Uno side (has to be in sub dir because aruino ide)

 most of the other files are libs that came with the LCD: